Quick Answer

 Can I feel linen sheets in person before buying?

 Yes!
 Mattress Miracle now carries premium European linen sheets at our Brantford showroom.
-We understand that linen's texture is very personal - what one person loves, another might not prefer.
+We understand that linen's texture is very personal: what one person loves, another might not prefer.
 Come visit us at 441 1/2 West Street to feel the linen in person, compare it to our bamboo and cotton options, and make an informed decision.
 Dorothy and Talia can help you choose the right material for your sleep style and budget.

 Choosing Between Linen and Other Materials at Mattress Miracle